PBFuzz: Agentic Directed Fuzzing for PoV Generation: Design of

 \subsubsection{Architecture}

-\sys employs a four-layer architecture to enable agentic property-based directed fuzzing, as illustrated in \autoref{fig:arch}.
-At a high level, the \textbf{workflow layer} defines a state machine with four phases: PLAN and REFLECT phases for inferring and refining semantic constraints for triggering the vulnerability; IMPLEMENT and EXECUTE phases for encoding the constraints into input-level parameter spaces and efficient constraint solving.
+\sys employs a four-layer architecture (\autoref{fig:arch}) to enable agentic property-based directed fuzzing.
+At a high level, the \textbf{workflow layer} defines a state machine with four phases forming a continuous \textbf{PLAN--IMPLEMENT--EXECUTE--REFLECT (PIER)} loop: PLAN and REFLECT phases for inferring and refining semantic constraints for reaching and triggering the vulnerability; IMPLEMENT and EXECUTE for encoding the constraints into input-level parameter spaces and efficient constraint solving.
 Beneath it, the \textbf{LLM agent} acts as the ``brain'' to perform semantic reasoning to (1) generate hypotheses about reaching and triggering constraints, (2) infer root causes of vulnerabilities, (3) formulate plausible ways to solve the constraints, (4) synthesize the solver as a property-based fuzzer, and (5) leverage runtime evidence to diagnose failures and refine hypotheses.
 The \textbf{MCP tool layer} provides stateless tools to assist the agent's reasoning, including call graph analysis, corpus analysis, deviation detection, and a generic property-based fuzzing framework with debugging feedback collection.
-The \textbf{memory layer} maintains evolving hypothesis state in a persistent markdown file (\autoref{lst:workflow-state} in Appendix) that preserves long-term project context across iterative workflow phases.
-It prevents memory drift during extended reasoning tasks and avoids re-exploring previously invalidated hypotheses.
+The \textbf{memory layer} maintains evolving hypothesis state in a persistent Markdown file (\autoref{lst:workflow-state} in Appendix).
+It prevents memory drift during extended reasoning tasks, and redundant re-exploration of invalidated hypotheses.
+A gatekeeper architecture mediates all state updates through three workflow MCP tools (\autoref{tab:mcp-tools}), enforcing phase-specific permissions and preventing hallucination-induced drift.

 The architecture of \sys combines the workflow pattern and the agent pattern~\cite{Gulli2025AgenticDesignPatterns, anthropic2024agents}.
 Purely workflow-driven systems lack adaptability for unforeseeable vulnerability patterns and constraint discovery~\cite{anthropic2024agents}.
-Conversely, unconstrained agents risk unbounded computational costs and cascading reasoning errors from hallucinations~\cite{zhu2025llm}.
+Conversely, unconstrained agents risk unbounded computational costs and cascading reasoning errors from hallucination~\cite{zhu2025llm}.
 Our hybrid approach constrains agent autonomy within a workflow-defined state machine and corresponding state invariants, enabling long-horizon reasoning while maintaining control.
 We elaborate on each workflow phase and state enforcement mechanisms in subsequent sections.